Blueberry Bounty Cake

 - 1 cup fresh or frozen blueberries, thawed

-- In a large bowl, cream butter and sugar until light and fluffy.
+- Preheat oven to 350°.
+In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
-Beat in lemon peel and vanilla.
+Beat in lemon zest and vanilla.

 - Combine the flour, baking powder and salt; add to creamed mixture alternately with lemonade, beating well after each addition.
 Fold in blueberries.

 - Pour into a greased and floured 10-in. fluted tube pan.
-Bake at 350° for 45-50 minutes or until a toothpick inserted near the center comes out clean.
+Bake until a toothpick inserted in the center comes out clean, 45-50 minutes.
 Cool for 20 minutes before removing from pan to a wire rack to cool completely.